-Table 6 shows the components of the restoration budget for March 1, 2017, through February 28, 2018 (i.e. the Restoration Year).
+Table 6 shows the components of the restoration budget for March 1, 2018, through February 28, 2019 (i.e. the Restoration Year).
 The base flow allocation, spring flexible flow, fall flexible flow, and riparian recruitment flow reflect the Exhibit B hydrograph for the Restoration Allocation.
 The estimated total release at Friant Dam consists of 116,945 acre-feet release for Holding Contracts in addition to the Restoration Flows as measured at Gravelly Ford (GRF).
 The volume for Restoration Flows as well as various accounting flow components may change with any subsequent Restoration Allocation.

-&lt;sup>8 This estimate of URF volume is based solely on Reach 2B channel capacity.
-Other flow and seepage constraints throughout the restoration area may result in higher actual URFs.
+8 This estimate of URF volume is based solely on Reach 2B channel capacity.
+Other flow and seepage constraints throughout the restoration area may result in higher actual URFs and is dependent on the Restoration Administrator's recommendation.

-Riparian Recruitment releases in Wet Restoration Year Types are included in the May 1 - June 30 flow period
+9 Riparian Recruitment releases in Wet Water Year Types are included in the May 1 - June 30 flow period